HTTP-RPC/Sierra/README.md

 <img src="README/border.png" width="226px"/>

+A similar effect can be achieved with other components via the FlatLaf "arc" [style](#flatlaf-client-properties).

-The default thickness is 1.
+The default border thickness is 1.
 Style options include "solid" (the default), "dashed", and "dotted".
 The default corner radius is 0.

 Padding values for multiple sides can be specified in _top_, _left_, _bottom_, _right_ order: